sydroth/bookstore-sportsteams/README.md

 ##Quality Rubric

-- [ ] Code is well formatted without any linting errors
 - [ ] Variables, functions, css classes, etc. are meaningfully named (no comments exist in code to explain functionality - the names serve that function)
 - [ ] Functions are small and serve a single purpose
 - [ ] Code is well organized into a meaningful file structure